opnfv/ovsnfv/docs/release/scenarios/os-nosdn-ovs-ha/scenario.description.rst

 Scenario Configuration
 ======================

-Simply deploy this scenario by using the os-ovs-nosdn-noha.yaml deploy settings file.
+Simply deploy this scenario by using the os-ovs-nosdn-ha.yaml deploy settings file.

 Validated deployment environments
 =================================

-The "os-odl_l2-ovs-noha" scenario has been deployed and tested on the following sets of hardware:
+The "os-odl_l2-ovs-ha" scenario has been deployed and tested on the following sets of hardware:
- * Validated on virtual deployments only.
+ * virtual deployments
- * Not yet validated on the UCS hardware.
+ * Not yet validated on UCS hardware.

 Limitations, Issues and Workarounds